 So how did an immigrant community that forms less than 1% of the US population emerge as the dominant force in an almost century-old, iconic American competition?

 Is it a special gene or extreme tiger-parenting?

-Like all asians, dedication to the game is key.
+Like all success, dedication to the game is key.

-Between their music classes, playtime, and even meditation, they spend a couple of hours every day strategically learning spellings and definitions.
+Between school, music classes, playtime, and even meditation, these children spend a couple of hours every day strategically learning spellings and definitions.

 A new documentary goes behind the scenes at homes of some of the most precocious Indian-American spellers to uncover the secret to their success: days, weeks, and months of hard work—and the whole family’s support.